What Is Habit Stacking? (And How to Do It)

 Panic disorder is associated with panic attacks.
 Panic attacks are sudden experiences of intense anxiety with a pounding heart rate, shortness of breath, and other symptoms.
 In panic disorder, these attacks become frequent.
 Some people confuse a panic attack from and a stressful situation.
 Trust me, you’ll know the difference if you have experienced these!

-What can be done about anxiety?
+What can be done about anxiety and stress management?
 Here is where a therapist can help.
 Anxiety disorders can be effectively treated through therapy, especially cognitive and behavioral approaches.
+CBT has a lot of interventions and anxiety coping skills.

 Cognitive-behavioral therapy (CBT), for instance, and all the derived therapeutic approaches are evidence-based and target specific thoughts, beliefs, and behaviors related to anxiety.
 CBT and similar therapies are evidence-based, which means that they use proven methods and have a solid base of research that shows that it works for anxiety specifically.